Cyclingnews.com

-Cyclingnews.com is a website providing cycling news, race results, bike-related reviews and buying advice owned by Future.
+Cyclingnews.com is a website providing coverage of cycle racing—including road, track, mountain bike, cyclocross and gravel—as well as bike-related reviews and buying advice.
+Since 2019, the site is owned by British publishing company Future.
+The site has been called "the world leader in cycling sport coverage" by industry publication Bicycle Retailer.

 History

 In 1995 Australian Bill Mitchell, a keen cyclist and professor of economics at the University of Newcastle, created the website titled "Bill’s Cycling Racing Results and News" after finding there was a need for fast-breaking news and race results in English-speaking countries.
 In 1999 Sydney-based publishing company Knapp Communications purchased the website from Mitchell, and in July 2007 they sold it to British publisher Future plc for £2.2m.

-In July 2014 it was bought by Immediate Media Company, along with the print-only Procycling magazine.
-In February 2019, Immediate Media sold its cycling titles back to Future.
+In July 2014 it was bought by Immediate Media Company, with sister website BikeRadar and sister magazines Cycling Plus, Mountain Biking UK, and Procycling.
+In February 2019, Immediate Media sold both Cyclingnews and Procycling back to Future.